SSpeights/PowerShellGuide/pipelining.md

 * Where-object result is piped, as an object, to the out-file cmdlet
 * Out file cmdlet outputs this result to the "Securty-Verbs.txt" file

-The pipeline enables fine control of the get, process, output pattern by passing objects that allow the next object to process this output.
+The pipeline enables fine control of the get, process, output pattern by passing objects that allow the next cmdlet to process this output.
 Cmdlets that allow for filtering for conditionals or for looping through output are:

 * Where-Object
 * Foreach-Object